Carotid Artery Disease (Stenosis)

 Occasionally other studies may be needed, such as an MR angiogram, CT angiogram or a traditional contrast angiogram.
 When performed by trained ultrasound technicians in an accredited diagnostic vascular ultrasound laboratory such as the one at UC San Diego Health, carotid duplex ultrasound is extremely reliable.
 In most cases, this is the only study needed for planning surgical treatment.

-Treatment of Carotid Disease
+Carotid Artery Disease Treatment

 - Whether or not you have symptoms